MrQubo/cat-fuse/README.md

 Concat regular files dynamically into one virtual file.

 ## Build
-This project uses CMake as it's build system.
+This project uses CMake as its build system.
 ```bash
 mkdir build
 cd build